 Pelagics from Callao, Lima, Peru

 Kolibri Expeditions run pelagic birdwatching trips (see below) and whale- and dolphin watching trips since 2000.
-We are the only operators of these trips from Lima.

 If the minimum number of 12 people is not covered we shall use an open speed boat.

 limited to 12 birders, but boat has capacity of 30 passengers

 We reach deeper waters.
 It is often essential for Markham's and Ringed Storm-Petrels to go this far.

 More hours at sea and we see more, including cetaceans as the transect is longer.

 Chumming: We make a gue of old fish left-overs, oil and pop-corn.
 Yes, it smells and that is the idea.
 The tube-noses have acute sense of smell.
 When chumming the boat gets surrounded by Storm Petrels.
 It is not unusual to have over 100 Storm-Petrels of 5 species around us at one time.
 Also the Waved and Salvin's Albatross come in to the chum